Thalidomide babies: Birth defects caused by a 'harmless' pill 60 years ago | DW | 27.11.2021

 In a criminal trial in 1968, senior Grünenthal figures stood accused of bodily harm and criminal homicide

-Claudia doesn't blame her mother.
-For those who could have done something, however, she wishes that they had to live a day like her and experience what it is like to be stared at, be helpless, and have to ask complete strangers in the bathroom to pull up your pants for because the cord attached to the zipper had come undone.
+Weinert-Hettmer doesn't blame her mother.
+For those who could have done something, however, she wishes that they had to live a day like her and experience what it's like to be stared at, be helpless and have to ask complete strangers in the bathroom to pull up your pants because the cord attached to the zipper has come undone.

 In 1968 a criminal trial of senior Grünenthal figures began.
 The nine defendants were represented by 20 lawyers.
-In 1970, the trial ended without a verdict.
-An agreement was previously reached to pay compensation.
+In 1970, the trial ended without a verdict, though an agreement was previously reached to pay compensation.
 Many families, who were joint plaintiffs in the trial, urgently needed support and their claims were threatened by the statute of limitations.

 Self-help associations are using this year's 60th anniversary of the drug being taken off the market to talk about their lives and concerns.
-The interest group of thalidomide survivors in North Rhine-Westphalia invited people to a celebration of life in Cologne to defiantly show that they are still here and alive.
+A group of thalidomide survivors in the state of North Rhine-Westphalia has invited people to a celebration of life in Cologne to defiantly show that they are still here and alive.

-In Nazi Germany in the 1930s and 40s, more than 200,000 people with disabilities were systematically murdered.
-This still resonated in the 1960s and 70s.
-"It would have been better if you had been gassed," Claudia Weinert was once told when she was 15.
+In Nazi Germany in the 1930s and '40s, more than 200,000 people with disabilities were systematically murdered — a terrible act that still resonated in the 1960s and 70s.
+"It would have been better if you had been gassed," Weinert-Hettmer was once told when she was 15.

-Short or missing arms and legs were immediately noticeable, but other aspects of thalidomide damage were only discovered later.
-Issues with ears, eyes, the heart, intestines, kidneys were all noted.
+Short or missing arms and legs were immediately noticeable, but other aspects of thalidomide damage were only discovered later — problems with the ears, eyes, heart, intestines and kidneys, for example.
 Nerves and vessels were also located in unexpected places, elevating risks during operations.
 There have been studies on what is lacking or overburdened, but studies of the effects on the cardiovascular system have just begun.

 Fewer and fewer doctors are familiar with treating thalidomide damage.
-Those without experience struggle with basic tasks—for example where to take the pulse of someone missing arms and legs.
-It is assumed that survivors have experienced significant medical mistreatment.
-To prevent that Thalidomide Foundation has supported four centers of excellence in Germany.
+Those without experience struggle with basic tasks — for example, where to take the pulse of someone missing arms and legs.
+It's assumed that survivors have experienced significant medical mistreatment.
+To prevent that, the Thalidomide Foundation has supported four centers of excellence in Germany.
 Scientists point out that many of those affected also suffer from psychological consequences, but those are not recognized in the compensation agreement.

 "The thalidomide tragedy will always be part of the company's history," Grünenthal says today.
-The Grünenthal Foundation was established in 2011.
-It supports modifications to cars, kitchens, or bathrooms and assisted travel.
-Over the last ten years, 700 people have received such grants.
+The Grünenthal Foundation, established in 2011, supports modifications to cars, kitchens or bathrooms and assisted travel.
+Over the last decade, 700 people have received such grants.

-In 2012, Grünenthal CEO Harald Stock apologized to those affected and their mothers.
-Many of those affected were disappointed.
+In 2012, Grünenthal's then-CEO Harald Stock apologized to those affected and their mothers, though many were left disappointed.
 When the business magazine Wirtschaftswoche later asked whether he wanted to make amends, Stock said "we can only apologize for something if we believe we are also guilty."

-But Gunhild says it is important to her to focus on making her own life as good as possible.
+But Gunhild Krämer-Kornja said it's important to her to focus on making her own life as good as possible.
 "I exercise, go swimming, belong to clubs, and have lots of friends."
-Grünenthal helps her when she needs a special door handle or a different kind of kitchen, she says.
+Grünenthal helps her when she needs a special door handle or a different kind of kitchen, she said.

 This article was translated from German.